Some of the Coolest Things Found in Abandoned Storage Units

 - Aretha Franklin’s Clothes: The award-winning R&B and Jazz singer Aretha Franklin said that all of the things in her unit were clothes she didn’t want anymore.
 In fact, she was present at the auction just to see what kind of clothing she had left in her unit.
 Most of the outfits were things from past stage appearances she had with Rod Stewart, Dustin Hoffman, and the Blues Brothers.

 Storage Unit auctions only occur whenever a storage unit hasn’t been paid on for many months.
 This is to allow ample time for the owner to reclaim their goods before the storage unit needs its space back.
 It goes to show how secure these facilities can be if treasures like these can go hidden for so long only to return years later to fetch high dollar amounts.
-Facilities like Your Austin Storage ensure that their units are always climate controlled so that anything stored can be kept safe.

 Whatever you are using a storage unit for nothing can be as far-fetched as some of these finds.
 Storage auctions are a fun way to bring some long lost artifacts back into society.
 They are like modern day randomized treasure hunts because you never know what somebody wants to store.